 Rainy Day Recess: More than 60 Indoor Play Places in the Seattle Area

 Don’t despair!
 We’ve gathered more than 60 outings that are perfect for a rainy day.
 (Psst, we update this every few months,and love tips about new places — email firstname.lastname@example.org.)
-And check out our calendar for much more indoor fun!
+And check out our calendar and our South Sound rainy-day list for much more indoor fun!

 Indoor play areas and cafes